Shahmeer-Siddiqui/Agentic-AI/02_Ai-Software-architect/README.md

 # AI Software Architect

-This project is an AI-powered Software Architect built using Python, LangGraph, LangChain, and OpenRouter.
+This project is an AI-powered Software Architect built using Python, LangGraph, LangChain, and Api Keys.

 ## Features